bayeslife/projectgenerator/templates/ui-component-project/README.md

 This project is intended to publish a react component library project to npm along with an example to github pages.

+It has unit test for the component based on [this](https://medium.com/javascript-scene/unit-testing-react-components-aeda9a44aae2)

 ## How to use

 ```